• Skip to primary navigation

 The Saint George Ukrainian Catholic Church stands, as it has since 1911, on East Seventh Street, sandwiched between Second and Third Avenue in New York City’s East Village.
 The stone steps that, just a few weeks ago, were pristine are now covered with an ever-increasing number of flower bouquets and a few still-lit candles.
 A […]

-Filed Under: Ukraine Tagged With: east village, Ukraine
+Filed Under: News, The World, Ukraine Tagged With: east village, Ukraine

 NYC’s Ukrainian Village Responds to the War in Ukraine